 - Does the laboratory work area indicate any gap?

-- Was the sample used during the process is correct?
+- Was the sample used during the process correctly?

 - Was the sample spilled or contaminated before testing?

-- Ensure proper standard reference solution used, and was it made properly?
+- Ensure proper standard reference solution was prepared and used.

-- Are the laboratory area is under environmental control (for example,
+- Is the laboratory area under environmental control (for example, (Temperature and humidity)?

 Also read: calibration of UV-Visible spectrophotometer